 Why RV Insurance Is Different from Auto Insurance

+If you own an RV in Louisiana, you need RV insurance.
 Your RV is more than a vehicle.
-Depending on how you use it, it may also be a kitchen, a bedroom, and a living room.
-Standard auto insurance is not designed to cover the unique risks that come with owning and traveling in a recreational vehicle.
+Depending on how you use it, it's also a kitchen, a bedroom, and a living room.
+Standard auto insurance isn't designed to cover what comes with owning and traveling in a recreational vehicle.

-RV insurance is built specifically for these vehicles.
-It accounts for the personal belongings you carry inside, the specialized equipment on board, and the fact that your RV may serve as a temporary or even full-time residence.
-Without it, you could face significant out-of-pocket costs after an accident, storm, or theft.
+RV insurance is built for these vehicles.
+It accounts for the personal belongings you carry inside, the specialized equipment on board, and the fact that your RV may serve as a temporary or even full time residence.
+Without it, you're on the hook for everything after an accident, storm, or theft.

 Types of RVs Covered